jFastCGI/jfastcgi/README.md

 This module contains code to allow integration with the Spring Framework.

 ## Credits

 Credits go out to Julien Rialland who created the base version of the jFastCGI Project on
 Sourceforge: http://sourceforge.net/projects/jfastcgi/
-I imported the source code from sourceforge using the git svn command.
-The last commit on the sourceforge project was in April 2012, I tagged it as "v2.2_ref69_sourceforge".
+I (Dominik Dorn) imported the source code from sourceforge using the git svn command.
+The last commit (rev69) on the sourceforge project was in April 2012, I tagged it as "v2.2_ref69_sourceforge".

 ## License

-Most of the code from Julien is BSD Licensed.
-The code from fastcgi.com is custom licensed.
-I'm trying to get into contact with the fastcgi.com guys and Julian to get the whole codebase Apache 2 licensed.
+The codebase currently has 3 (three) licenses.

+* The code originally provided by Julien is BSD licensed (see LICENSE\_JRIALLAND.txt)
+* The code originally provided by the fastcgi.com guys / Open Market, Inc. is also some kind of BSD / public domain license
+* New code is licensed with the Apache Software License 2.